CSIPlab/GMLR/README.md

 The code is written for gpu enabled devices.
 You need to have nvidia driver installed to run it.
 (To install nvidia driver in Ubuntu OS, you may run: "sudo apt-get install nvidia-384" or "sudo apt-get install nvidia-current")

 # Citation
-If we use this code in your research, please cite this paper:
+If you use this code in your research, please cite this paper: